OSI-Concerns/election-results-2025/petition.md

 sign the board member agreement or be disqualified.**

 Hensel missed the deadline simply by not checking his email soon enough.
-Having no chance to otherwise resolve or discuss their Agreement concerns, Fontana and Kuhn returned signed agreements that included their proposed changes.
+Having no chance to otherwise resolve or discuss their agreement concerns, Fontana and Kuhn returned signed board member agreements that included their proposed changes.
 OSI then published the announcement which excluded all votes for the three candidates.